JelteMX/mendix-community-sass/README.md

 Community Sass Files
 ===

 These sass files are used by the Community Team to style the various Community products like Forum, Developer/Partner Profile, Documentation.

-This is work in progress
+> **Do not use.
+Work in progress**

 ## Usage